zetong-zhang/zcurvepy-docs/docs/source/pythonapi.md

 # Python API
-We listed a table here corresponding to that in the **Introduction** to better help readers sort out the logical relationship between the various curve-related apis:
+We listed a table here corresponding to that in the **Introduction** to better help readers sort out the logical relationship between the various curve-related APIs:
 |Cumulative Curve     |Profile Curve       |Segmentation Method |Order Index S(P)*  |
 |:--------------------|:-------------------|:-------------------|:------------------|
 |z_curve              |**\*\***            |genome_dS_curve     |genome_order_index |